 - At Skepticon 4 Greta Christina gave a speech on Why Atheists Are Angry, first she noted that not all atheists are angry.
 Then she launched into a long list of reasons why she is.

 - Cambodian prime minister Sirik Matak gave one in 1975 as Cambodia, having been abandoned along with the rest of Indochina by the United States, was falling to Communism.
-The United States offered Matak asylum, but he refused and gave one of these to the entire American people.
+They offered Matak asylum, but he refused and gave one of these to the entire American people.
 It is all the more devastating for its faultless courtesy:

 I thank you very sincerely for your letter and for your offer to transport me towards freedom.
 I cannot, alas, leave in such a cowardly fashion.
 As for you and in particular for your great country, I never believed for a moment that you would have this sentiment of abandoning a people which has chosen liberty.
 You have refused us your protection and we can do nothing about it.
 You leave us and it is my wish that you and your country will find happiness under the sky.
 But mark it well that, if I shall die here on the spot and in my country that I love, it is too bad because we are all born and must die one day.
 I have only committed the mistake of believing in you, the Americans.
 Please accept, Excellency, my dear friend, my faithful and friendly sentiments.
 [Emphasis added.]